FreedomBen/breakout71/Readme.md

 - perk : n/10 of the broken bricks respawn when the ball comes back
 - perk : bricks take twice as many hits but drop 50% more coins
 - perk : wind (puck positions adds force to coins and balls)
+- perk : balls repulse each other
+- perk : balls repulse coins

 ## maybe